 Appendix 6: Sequencing Depth Required for Lineage Calling

 To investigate how much sequencing effort must be invested for successful lineage calling, we created several samples with varying numbers of reads (ranging from 100 to 1,000,000 reads per sample) and with three different read lengths (100 bp, 150 bp, 250 bp).
 For each combination, 100 samples were generated using mason2.
-UnCoVar was executed on these samples, and correct lineage calls on the preprocessed reads, the largest assembled contig, the scaffolded sequence, the variant called the polished sequence, and the pseudoassembled sequence were summarized.
+UnCoVar was executed on these samples.
+Correct lineage calls obtained from preprocessed reads, the largest assembled contig, the scaffolded sequence, the variant polished, scaffolded sequence, and the pseudoassembled sequence are summarized in Figure A4.